 Chapter Questions are open from Sunday 8 am to Monday midnight.
 You have 30 minutes to complete the questions.
-The entire list of possible Chapter Questions are available at the beginning of the quarter, HOWEVER additional questions (not given at the beginning of the quarter) covering the subject matter will be given from time to time.
 Prepare them ahead of time.
 Do not copy and paste from other sources.
 Write the answers out in your own words.
 Keep a version of the chapter questions to study from.